r4tch31/Music-Visualizer/README.md

-# Music-Visualizer
+# WebGL
-This is an HTML Music Visualizer
+Simple WebGL Test

+This is a Simple WebGL Test using HTML, Java Script and CSS.
+This was done as a learning experience.